-Like TurboTax, H&R Block is now offering live CPA help as part of its packages.
-It’s an upgrade that you can add to any level of their tax filing product, so you can still get CPA help at a reasonable price.
-And if you really get stuck on your taxes, you can take them to one of H&R Block’s thousands of locations for in-person help.
+Like TurboTax, H&R Block is now offering live tax experts to help as part of its packages.
+It’s an upgrade that you can add to any level of their tax filing product, so you can still get tax expert help at a reasonable price.
+And if you really get stuck on your taxes, you can take them to one of H&R Blocks’ thousands of locations for in-person help.

 As this is the cheapest option on our list, you’d expect that it would also have the least features.
 And that’s true.
-With that said, TaxAct offers a nice interface and guidance on filing your taxes, W-2 import options, and a better mobile app than last year.
+With that said, TaxAct offers a nice interface and guidance on filing your taxes, W-2 import options, the ability to import last year’s tax return from another preparer, and a better mobile app than last year.
 Plus if you filed on TaxAct last year, you can now get access to prior year returns for up to seven years after filing.

 As with these other options, what you get with TaxAct depends partly on which version you pay for, and it has some interesting options for individuals that could help you save money.